sararita28/basic-git-tutorial/git.md

     $git add .       // Add all files to the index
     $git status      // Check status of working tree (To see what you have in the index)
-    $git commit      // Take everything in the index and put it in the local repo
+    $git commit      // Take everything in the index and put it in the local repo git commit -m "first commit" // Take everything in the index and put it in the local repo with a message

     // The following commands have to do with remote repo (i.e github ...)
     $git push       // Push to remote repo (will need to add link to your remote repository account)